LeppekM/student-check-in/README.md

 ### What is this repository for? ###

-This is the check-in/check-out system that keeps track of parts belonging to the EECS TSC.
+This is the check-in/check-out system that keeps track of parts belonging to the ECBE TSC.

 ### How do I get set up? ###